Doc Brown's Biology Revision Notes

 These are features of an organisms

-body that relate to the fundamental processes such as reproduction and
+body that relate to the fundamental processes such as

 metabolism (some of the most important chemical reactions in the body).